-We will discuss some basic rules that need to considered for the URLs –
+We will discuss some basic rules that need to consider for the URLs –

 - A Good URL Structure With Focused Keywords